 First of all we could have four different copies of the web site, but then if we want to make changes to common portions, we have to make it in four places instead of one.
-Sound more like a CM issue?
+Does this sound more like a CM issue?
 So how do we proceed?

-The classical view would be to maintain the Web site using a CM tool which is capable of sharing common code across Web development streams (i.e. branch only when necessary).
+The classical view would be to maintain the Web site using a CM tool which is capable of sharing common code across Web development streams (i.e., branch only when necessary).
 Then I only have to make common changes once, and then re-deploy.
-And this works fairly well.
+This works fairly well.
 The problem comes when the number of views starts to grow.
-Perhaps the legal department needs to see all "official" versions of the web site used in the past 2 years.
+Perhaps the legal department needs to see all official versions of the web site used in the past 2 years.

 The Dynamic Web Site

 The next logical improvement would be to have a dynamic web site which generates or locates pages based on a view specification.
 When you access the web site, the view is specified (for example, based on how you accessed it or where your client IP address is located).
 Based on this view, the Web Server would dish out the appropriate pages.
 Such a strategy requires a bit of technology, but can provide additional benefits as well.